 Chapter in this post:

-The Lifubide marketing department just came in that they are offering a 5% discount for my readers.
-You can redeem this by redeeming the code "U7G4AI5X" at the Amazon checkout.
+Just came in from the marketing department of Lifubide that they are offering a 5% discount for my readers.
+You redeem this by redeeming the code “U7G4AI5X” at checkout on Amazon.

 I received the device from the manufacturer for the test report free of charge.
 However, this did not affect my opinion of the device.
 With these reports, I feel more indebted to my readers than to the manufacturers.
 Accordingly, I do not hold back any criticism.
 This is often seen as a suggestion for improvement by manufacturers and is not infrequently incorporated into a product revision.

 The air cleaner has some technical details that should be mentioned in advance so that you can classify the device a bit.

 - Power consumption (night mode): less than 1 kWh for one week with 7 * 24 use corresponds to approx. 0,30 euros

 - Dimensions: 31 31 x x 73 cm